-Certain of Products Corporation's debt obligations, including the 2006 Credit Agreements and Products Corporation's 9/4% Senior Secured Notes, have been, and may in the future be, supported by, among other things, guaranties from Revlon, Inc. and, subject to certain limited exceptions, all of the domestic subsidiaries of Products Corporation.
-The obligations under such guaranties are and were secured by, among other things, the capital stock of Products Corporation and, subject to certain limited exceptions, the capital stock of all of Products Corporation's domestic subsidiaries and 66% of the capital stock of Products Corporation's and its domestic subsidiaries' first-tier foreign subsidiaries.
+Certain of Products Corporation's debt obligations, including the 2006 Credit Agreements and Products Corporation's 93/4% Senior Secured Notes, have been, and may in the future be, supported by, among other things, guaranties from Revlon, Inc. and, subject to certain limited exceptions, all of the domestic subsidiaries of Products Corporation.
+The obligations under such guaranties are and were secured by, among other things, the capital stock of Products Corporation and, subject to certain limited exceptions, the capital stock of Products Corporation's domestic subsidiaries and 66% of the capital stock of Products Corporation's domestic subsidiaries.